 The other important difference between the classical model and modern education is that subjects are taught as interrelated rather than as separate entities.

 While specialization seems to be a buzzword in education and industry right now, I want my kids to see the connections between the subjects as we learn.
 How do the natural resources in a country affect their politics?
 What scientific discoveries were being made during the Romantic period of the arts?
-While this is harder for some subjects than others (like math, for example), I think it’s important to teach these subjects as interrelated rather than as separate entities because they are interrelated and teaching them in isolation gives us a limited view of the world around us.
+While this is harder for some subjects than others (like math, for example), I think it’s important to teach these subjects as interrelated rather than as separate entities because they are interrelated, and teaching them in isolation gives us a limited view of the world around us.

 Why Classical Education?

-- NOT to teach them everything.
 When I first began thinking about homeschooling, I was determined to teach my kids as much as possible.
 It didn’t take me long to realize how unrealistic that approach would be and that they’d actually be missing out on a lot if we tried to cram everything there is to know into the 12-13 short years that they’re in school.
-I love the freedom that the classical model has given me to completely abandon that notion.
+I love the freedom the classical model has given me to abandon that notion completely.

-- To establish deep roots.
-Instead of trying to teach everything, then, our goal is to give them deep, strong roots that they can build upon for the rest of their life.
+Instead of trying to teach everything, our goal is to give them deep, strong roots that they can build upon for the rest of their lives.
 For example, by memorizing the history timeline or learning how to draw and label a map of the world, they instantly have context for the things they hear about as they go through their life.
 When they hear about an unknown historical figure or something happening in the capital of Mozambique, they will have a way to categorize and place that information within the things they’ve already memorized rather than trying to figure out what was happening around the world in the 1890s and or what continent Mozambique is on before they can really understand the significance of the new information.

 We also want to give them the tools to evaluate ideas and to present their own thoughts, whether through writing or public speaking.
-The classical model is language-focused, with an emphasis on reading great literature, using copywork to imitate great writers, presenting ideas verbally, and understanding and using the rules of English grammar rather than just writing creatively.
+The classical model is language-focused, with an emphasis on reading great literature, using copy work to imitate great writers, presenting ideas verbally, and understanding and using the rules of English grammar rather than just writing creatively.

-- To teach them to learn anything.
 Remember I said my goal was not to teach my kids everything anymore?
-The classical model has given me the freedom to let go of that unrealistic goal because instead of trying to give them a education that covers everything there is to know (which is impossible), our goal is to teach them how to learn so that they will be lifelong learners who can learn anything about anything as they go through life.
+The classical model has given me the freedom to let go of that unrealistic goal because instead of trying to give them an education that covers everything there is to know (which is impossible), our goal is to teach them how to learn so that they will be lifelong learners who can learn anything about anything as they go through life.